Hildegard of Bingen: During her lifetime

-Because of church limitation on public, discursive rhetoric, the medieval rhetorical arts included preaching, letter writing, poetry, and the encyclopedic tradition.
+Because of the church's limitations on public discursive rhetoric, the medieval rhetorical arts included preaching, letter writing, poetry, and the encyclopedic tradition.
 Hildegard's participation in these arts speaks to her significance as a female rhetorician, transcending bans on women's social participation and interpretation of scripture.
 The acceptance of public preaching by a woman, even a well-connected abbess and acknowledged prophet, does not fit the stereotype of this time.
-Her preaching was not limited to the monasteries; she preached publicly in 1160 in Germany.
+Her preaching was not limited to monasteries; she preached publicly in Germany in 1160.
 She conducted four preaching tours throughout Germany, speaking to both clergy and laity in chapter houses and in public, mainly denouncing clerical corruption and calling for reform.

 Many abbots and abbesses asked her for prayers and opinions on various matters.
 She traveled widely during her four preaching tours.
-She had several devoted followers, including Guibert of Gembloux, who wrote to her frequently and became her secretary after Volmar's death in 1173.
+She had several devoted followers, including Guibert of Gembloux, who wrote to her frequently and became her secretary after Volmar died in 1173.
 Hildegard also influenced several monastic women, exchanging letters with Elisabeth of Schönau, a nearby visionary.

-Hildegard corresponded with popes such as Eugene III and Anastasius IV, statesmen such as Abbot Suger, German emperors such as Frederick I Barbarossa, and other notable figures such as Bernard of Clairvaux, who advanced her work, at the behest of her abbot, Kuno, at the Synod of Trier in 1147 and 1148.
+Hildegard corresponded with popes such as Eugene III and Anastasius IV, politicians such as Abbot Suger, German emperors such as Frederick I Barbarossa, and other notable figures such as Bernard of Clairvaux, who advanced her work, at the behest of her abbot, Kuno, at the Synod of Trier in 1147 and 1148.
 Hildegard of Bingen's correspondence is an important component of her literary output.

 Veneration

-Hildegard was one of the first persons for whom the Roman canonization process was officially applied, but the process took so long that four attempts at canonization were not completed and she remained at the level of her beatification.
+Hildegard was among the first for whom the Roman canonization process was officially applied.
+Still, the process took so long that four attempts at canonization were not completed, and she remained at the level of her beatification.
 Her name was nonetheless included in the Roman Martyrology at the end of the 16th century up to the current 2004 edition, listing her as "Saint Hildegard" with her feast on 17 September, which would eventually be added to the General Roman Calendar as an optional memorial.
 Numerous popes have referred to Hildegard as a saint, including Pope John Paul II and Pope Benedict XVI.
 Hildegard's pilgrimage church in Eibingen houses her relics.

 On 10 May 2012, Pope Benedict XVI extended the veneration of Saint Hildegard to the entire Catholic Church in a process known as "equivalent canonization," thus laying the groundwork for naming her a Doctor of the Church.
 On 7 October 2012, the feast of the Holy Rosary, the pope named her a Doctor of the Church.
 He called Hildegard "perennially relevant" and "an authentic teacher of theology and a profound scholar of natural science and music."

 Hildegard of Bingen also appears in the calendar of saints of various Anglican churches, such as that of the Church of England, in which she is commemorated on 17 September.